 NEW TO OUR NETS?
 Welcome to The 3905 Century Club!
 You can find quick-start information under the “New to Our Nets?” tab in the blue menu to the left.
 The information below is also a good overall introduction to our Club.
 Clicking the Club Logo on any page will return you to the Home Page.
 We look forward to working you on our nets.

-The 3905 Century Club is an international amateur radio club founded on 07‑Feb‑1977, which for over 39 years has operated the premier Worked All States, DX and awards nets on our amateur bands.
+The 3905 Century Club is an international amateur radio club founded on 07‑Feb‑1977, which for almost 40 years has operated the premier Worked All States, DX and awards nets on our amateur bands.
 Our purpose is to provide all amateurs—both foreign and domestic—interested in Worked All States or other awards with organized nets populated with like-minded amateurs for making the necessary contacts and receiving the necessary QSLs.
-We also have our own extensive Awards Program, which goes well beyond just WAS awards, as well as our own domestic and DX QSL bureaus, all of which are described here on our web site.
+We also have our own extensive Awards Program, which goes well beyond just WAS awards, as well as our own domestic and DX QSL bureaus, all of which are described here on our website.
 DX Operators, please see Information for DX Stations.

 We offer nets on 20, 40, 75, 80, and 160 meters operating with a mixture of SSB, CW, RTTY and PSK-31 modes.
 Check out our Net Schedule to see all we have to offer.

 We also offer many fine certificate awards for contacts made on our nets.
 See Award Certificate Images.
 The QSL cards received for these contacts may also be used to obtain ARRL and other awards, or for any other purpose you care to use them.